imtiazziko/Variational-Fair-Clustering/README.md

 ## Example

 For _Synthetic_ dataset with two equal demographic groups (50/50) and _Synthetic-unequal_ dataset with uneven proportions (75/25), we can impose the required proportions according to the dataset while clustering by increasing the weight of the $\lambda$ parameter for the fairness.
-With different lambdas we can get the required given proportions in each cluster.
+With a suitable lambda we can get the required given proportions in each cluster.

 <div align="center"><img src="outputs/lambda_clusters.png" alt=""/></div>